 It is said that when Siddhartha finally realized that strict asceticism was not getting him any closer to enlightenment, he pulled back towards the middle way – a place in the middle.
 History tells us that once he came back to the middle he attained enlightenment (Buddha).
 Confucius and Aristotle were both teachers of the Middle Way.
 Aristotle’s Nichomachean Ethics is a treatise on the concept of the Middle Way.
 Confucius taught extensively about reaching and staying within the Middle Path.

-The truth is that most of us understand rapidly the concept that is being conveyed once they hear the story.
+The truth is that most of us understand rapidly the concept that is being conveyed once we hear the story.
 I had heard the story many years ago and thought it was well known.
-The more I talk about the Golden Rule and the Fundamental Principles the more I have come to realize that it isn’t as well known as I first thought.
 The funny thing is that this “effect” has been researched and written about since the early 1970s.
 So really there is no real truth the concept.
 However, when I explain the effect to someone claiming to be unaware they will normally concede that they have experienced the effect and understand the concept.

-In Finding a Thread; the point was, how does one explain three individuals, living at about the same time in history, living in separate geographic locations, with different cultures and language and writing systems (neither Confucius, nor Gautama Buddha wrote their own material) all teach principles nearly identical to one another.
-Seems rather odd that this sort of knowledge can be so widely dispersed without some kind of “guidance.”
+The more I talk about the Golden Rule, the more I have come to realize that it isn’t as well known as I first thought.
+In Finding a Thread; the point about the Golden Rule was, how does one explain the events surrounding the Golden Rule.
+Three individuals, living at about the same time in history, living in separate geographic locations, with different cultures and language and writing systems (neither Confucius, nor Gautama Buddha wrote their own material) all teach principles nearly identical to one another.
+Seems rather odd that this sort of knowledge is so widely dispersed without some kind of “guidance”.
+Or a 100th Monkey!
 I have given two examples there are many, many others.

 What is your conclusion?